Thomas Affleck (planter): Career

-From 1832 to 1840, he worked as a clerk and merchant in New York City, Pennsylvania, Indiana and Ohio.
+From 1832 to 1840, Affleck worked as a clerk and merchant in New York City, Pennsylvania, Indiana and Ohio.
 He served as the editor of the Western Farmer and Gardener in Cincinnati, Ohio from 1840 to 1842.

-He acquired Ingleside Farm in Washington, Mississippi, where he established Southern Nurseries in 1848.
+Affleck acquired Ingleside Farm in Washington, Mississippi, where he established Southern Nurseries in 1848.
 It became one of the earliest commercial plant nurseries in the Southern United States.
 He was one of the first nurserymen in the South, selling plants and writing about plants from the South.
 Most agricultural and gardening advice had previously been written by authorities from Europe or the Northern United States.

 In 1848, Affleck edited Norman's Southern Agricultural Almanac, an almanac published by Benjamin Moore Norman (1809-1860).
 He also published the Southern Rural Almanac and Plantation and Garden Calendar from 1851 to 1861.
 His "Report on Agricultural Grasses," appeared as a Senate executive document in 1879.
 He is credited with advancing agriculture in Texas thanks to his writing.
 Moreover, he published two books about his plantation, where he cultivated the commodity crops of cotton and sugar cane with slave labor: Cotton Plantation Record and Account Book and Sugar Plantation Record and Account Book.
 They became widely popular among the planter class, who used them as models for their own plantations.

 In 1859, he purchased the Glenblythe Plantation in Gay Hill, Washington County, Texas.
-He discovered the Old Gay Hill Red China rose, which is native to Gay Hill.
-He also made mustang wine with mustang grapes found on the plantation.
-During the American Civil War of 1861–1865, he invited Thomas Neville Waul (1813–1903), a brigadier general in the Confederate States Army, to organize the Waul's Legion on the Texas plantation, who used it as a military camp.
+The China rose cultivar, ‘Old Gay Hill Red China’, was likely grown by Affleck, and was found in Old Gay Hill.
+He made mustang wine with mustang grapes found on the plantation.
+During the American Civil War of 1861–1865, he invited Thomas Neville Waul (1813–1903), a brigadier general in the Confederate States Army, to organize the Waul's Legion at Glenblythe plantation, who used it as a military camp.

 Affleck supported recruiting more English and Scottish immigrants to come to Texas.
 He tried to establish beef-packing factories with direct shipping lines from Texas to Europe.